pnkraemer/probdiffeq/docs/quickstart/easy_example.md

 * Calibration schemes affect the behaviour of the solver
 * Not all solution routines expect adaptive solvers.

-All of these decisions must be made for every use case; there is not much the solution routines can do.

-Finally, we must prepare one last component before we can solve the differential equation.
+Finally, we must prepare one last component before we can solve the differential equation:

 The probabilistic IVP solvers in ProbDiffEq implement state-space-model-based IVP solvers; this means that as an initial condition, we must provide a data structure that represents the initial state in this model.
-For all current solvers, this amounts to computing a $\nu$-th order Taylor approximation of the IVP solution and wrap this into a state-space-model variable.
+For all current solvers, this amounts to computing a $\nu$-th order Taylor approximation of the IVP solution and to wrapping this approximation into a state-space-model variable.

 Use the following functions: